Static vs Dynamic Typing: What Are the Main Differences

 - Delayed Type Error Detection: A significant downside of dynamic typing is that type errors aren’t caught until the program runs.
 This means you might not discover data type mismatches until it's too late, leading to potentially problematic runtime errors.

-- Suboptimal Memory Usage: Memory allocation can be less efficient in dynamically typed languages.
-Since the data types are determined on the fly during program execution, the machine code generated isn’t as optimized for memory use, potentially leading to higher memory consumption.
+- Suboptimal Memory Usage: Memory allocation tends to be less efficient in dynamically typed languages.
+Since the program determines data types on the fly during execution, the compiler can’t optimize the machine code as effectively for memory use.
+This may lead to higher memory consumption.